IMSmobile/app/docs/howToUpdateGraphics.md

-# How to update graphics from ims mobile app
+# Udate graphics from ims mobile client
 For customize the app for customers, there is a easy way to change the graphics in the mobile app.
 Try to keep the quantity of images low for an easier maintenance of the app.

 ## Change Splashscreen